brcdev-minecraft/docs-brcdev-net/docs/shopgui/faq.md

 ## Changing the /shop command

-You can't completely change it, you can only add aliases using the spigot's built-in commands.yml file (you can find in the root directory of your server).
+You can't completely change it, you can only add aliases using Spigot's built-in commands.yml file, which can be found in the root directory of your server.

 Example: